 Nine tips to help you plan your Dragon Con Parade Experience

 Get There Early: The Dragon Con parade steps off at 10 a.m. the Saturday of Labor Day weekend, but the crowd starts gathering well before 8 a.m.
-75,000 people attended last year’s parade and the same is expected this year too.
+65,000 people are expected to pack downtown Atlanta for the convention and parade.
 Don’t let that number scare you off, but do prepare for crowds and get there early.
 Bring your own chairs if you like.
 Kids often sit on the curb, though, it’s important to keep them out of the street, some of the costumes are bulky and have limited vision.

 Bring Provisions: Makes sure everyone is happy at parade time.
 Bring water and snacks to stay hydrated, fed and happy.
 If you get there at 8 am, it can be a long wait.
 To pass the time, head to the beginning of the parade and watch the characters milling around before the start.

 Get into the spirit: If the kids have a cape or fairy wings, wear them, lots of folks dress up just to watch the parade.
 We found Elf on the street last year.
 This is a great time to get some milage out of that Halloween costume too.

 Expect Parking to be Tough: In addition to Dragon Con, the Chick-fil-A Kickoff Game is at the Georgia Dome.
 The big decks on International or Baker near Williams/Spring may be good choices.
 If they’re full, you may have to park farther away and walk to the parade route.
 MARTA to Civic Center or Peachtree Center is also a good choice.
 Plan ahead.